Morehouse School of Medicine Physician Assistant Program

 • Talking Dirty to Prevent STIs: Identifying Poor Communication and Condom Negotiating Strategies as a Risk Factor for STI Transmission in the African American Community

-• Students have yet to present their capstone projects.
-(Benchmark: 50% of students would be selected to participate in the annual MSM Research Symposium.
-Not meeting the benchmark for 2021 and 2022 cohorts.)
+• The program indicated that benchmark as 50% of students would be selected to participate in the annual MSM Research Symposium.

 • Service